oracle/weblogic-kubernetes-operator/site/architecture.md

 *	The operator runtime, a process that runs in a Docker container deployed into a Kubernetes pod and which performs the actual management tasks.
 * The model for a Kubernetes custom resource definition (CRD) that when installed in a Kubernetes cluster allows the Kubernetes API server to manage instances of this new type representing the operational details and status of WebLogic domains.
-*	Helm chart for installing the operator runtime and related resources.
+*	A Helm chart for installing the operator runtime and related resources.
 * A variety of sample shell scripts for preparing or packaging  WebLogic domains for running in Kubernetes.
 * A variety of sample Helm charts or shell scripts for conditionally exposing WebLogic endpoints outside the Kubernetes cluster.